 If you give birth between 37 and 42 weeks pregnant, we will assist you during your delivery.
 We will do so at the location of your choice: at home or in the hospital.
-You can choose between the HMC Westeinde or HAGA hospital (the delivery rooms in the HMC Bronovo are closed per 15th of June 2019) We will also assist you during a water birth.
+You can choose between the HMC Westeinde or HAGA hospital (the delivery rooms in the HMC Bronovo are closed since 2019) We will also assist you during a water birth.
 If your baby is born before 37 weeks or after 42 weeks pregnant, the gynecologists at the hospital will assist you during your delivery.

 If there are no complications during your pregnancy and you want to have a home birth, we will come to your home when you are in labor.
 As far as we are concerned, you can even choose where you want to give birth when you are already in labor.
 If you want to give birth in the hospital we will help you decide what the best time is for you to go to that location.

 Women often experience a hard stomach in the last weeks of their pregnancy.
 Sometimes they also have short, painful contractions.
 This is perfectly normal; this is called ‘false labor’.
 These contractions help soften and shorten the cervix.
 You are not yet in labor.

 Good, strong contractions are the main prerequisite for an easy and uncomplicated delivery.
 Three hormones play a key role in those contractions:

 For more information on how to stimulate the production of the right hormones, please read the information below (under the title ‘Pain’).